Cross Country takes over at JK Gold Classic

 “Well sometimes it’s good to not have to worry about a competitive meet,” Head Coach Kirk Hunter said.
 We can kind of just get out there relax and do our thing.”

 The women claimed a team championship with a perfect score of 15 points.
-The men claimed one too with 16 points.
+The men claimed a victory with 16 points.

 Redshirt junior Bryce Merriman earned his first collegiate championship with a time of 18:05.1 in the 6,000 meters.